victorcoelh/Course-Activities/README.md

 # Course-Activities

-Repository to store learning material from courses i've participated in.
+Repository to store learning material from courses i've participated in, including university courses.